mark-watson/Clojure-AI-Book/manuscript/kgn.md

 # Knowledge Graph Navigator {#kgn}

 The Knowledge Graph Navigator (which I will often refer to as KGN) is a tool for processing a set of entity names and automatically exploring the public Knowledge Graph [DBPedia](http://dbpedia.org) using SPARQL queries.
 I started to write KGN for my own use, to automate some things I used to do manually when exploring Knowledge Graphs, and later thought that KGN might be also useful for educational purposes.
 KGN shows the user the auto-generated SPARQL queries so hopefully the user will learn by seeing examples.
-KGN uses code developed in the earlier chapter [Resolve Entity Names to DBPedia References](#ner) and we will reuse here as well as the two Java classes **JenaAPis** and **QueryResults** (which wrap the Apache Jena library) from the chapter [Semantic Web](#semantic-web).
+KGN uses the Clojure Jena wrapper example code from the last chapter as well the two Java classes **JenaAPis** and **QueryResults** (which wrap the Apache Jena library) thatnwere also included in the example for the previous chapter.

-**Note:** There are three separate examples for implementing SPARQL queries in this example: use the code from the last chapter (Jena and query caching), a small standalone set of Clojure functions to access DBPedia, and a small standalone set of Clojure functions to access a local GraphDB RDF server with the data file **dppedia_sample.nt** loaded into a graph named **dbpedia**.
+**Note:** There are three separate examples for implementing SPARQL queries in this example: use the code from the last chapter (Jena and query caching), a small standalone set of Clojure functions to access DBPedia, and a small standalone set of Clojure functions to access a local GraphDB RDF server with the data file **dbpedia_sample.nt** loaded into a graph named **dbpedia**.
 The example code is set up to use Jena and query caching; edit the file **sparql.clj** to enable the other options.

+I have implemented parts of KGN in several languages: Common Lisp, Java, Racket Scheme, Swift, Python, and Hy.
 The most full featured version of KGN, including a full user interface, is featured in my book [Loving Common Lisp, or the Savvy Programmer's Secret Weapon](https://leanpub.com/lovinglisp) that you can read free online.
 That version performs more speculative SPARQL queries to find information compared to the example here that I designed for ease of understanding, and modification.

-We will be running an example using three person entities, one company entity, and one place entity.
+We will be running an example using data containing three person entities, one company entity, and one place entity.
 The following figure shows a very small part of the DBPedia Knowledge Graph that is centered around these entities.
 The data for this figure was collected by an example Knowledge Graph Creator from my Common Lisp book:

 ![File dbpedia_sample.nt loaded into the free version of GraphDB](images/graphdb.jpg)